NVIDIA-Omniverse/kit-osc/README.md

 ## Receiving messages with ActionGraph

-You can find example USD stages that demonstrate how to use OSC with OmniGraph under [exts/omni.osc/data/examples](/exts/omni.osc/data/examples).

 Search for `OSC` in the Action Graph nodes list and add the `On OSC Message` node to your graph.
 The node takes a single input, the OSC address path that this node will handle.
 This input can be a valid regular expression.
 Note that this input field does *not* support
 OSC pattern matching expressions.
-The node has two outputs:

-1. The actual OSC address path received
-2. The OSC message arguments

-Currently, this node can only handle OSC messages where each argument is a float.
-A single float value outputs as a double, and a list of float values outputs as a list of doubles.
-The actual output type is resolved at runtime after the very first message is received.
+The node outputs an OmniGraph bundle with two attributes named `address` and `arguments` which you can access by using the `Extract Attribute` node.

 ![og-receive](/docs/images/og-receive.png)

+You can find example USD stages that demonstrate how to configure an ActionGraph using this extension at [exts/omni.osc/data/examples](/exts/omni.osc/data/examples).

 ## Sending messages from Python

-`omni.osc` depends on [python-osc](https://pypi.org/project/python-osc/) and you can import this module directly in your own Python code to send OSC messages.
+Since `omni.osc` depends on [python-osc](https://pypi.org/project/python-osc/), you can import this module directly in your own Python code to send OSC messages.
 Please see the [documentation](https://python-osc.readthedocs.io/en/latest/) for additional information and support.